bhushan-mohanraj/least-squares/README.md

-- Certain Python imports are made within classes because Tkinter requires that operations like creating variables only occur after some `tk.Tk` window has been declared.
+- Certain Python imports are made within classes because Tkinter requires that operations like creating variables occur only after some `tk.Tk` window has been initialized.

 ## Environment (Python 3.10)